-Along with uncomfortable humidity and sweat, heat waves can bring higher energy bills.
-You may not be able to completely offset the increase in your power bill that often comes with hot weather, but you can mitigate it by taking these energy-saving steps with your portable and room air conditioner and other appliances.
+Along with uncomfortable heat and humidity, hot weather can also lead to higher energy bills.
+You may not be able to completely offset the increase in your power bill that often comes with using the air conditioner during hot weather, but you can mitigate it by taking these energy-saving steps with your portable and room air conditioner and other appliances.